-If you are for chapter 4 purposes a participating FFI or other financial institution that has been issued a global intermediary identification number (GIIN) for chapter 4 reporting purposes, you must nevertheless obtain an EIN to file Form 1042 (or use your existing EIN, such as a QI-EIN in the case of a QI if filing in such capacity).
+If you are for chapter 4 purposes a participating FFI or other financial institution that has been issued a global intermediary identification number (GIIN) for chapter 4 reporting purposes, you must nevertheless get an EIN to file Form 1042 (or use your existing EIN, such as a QI-EIN in the case of a QI if filing in such capacity).

-If you are a participating FFI or other financial institution filing this form on behalf of a branch other than your U.S. branch, you cannot use the EIN of the U.S. branch to file this form and you must obtain a separate EIN to file this form on behalf of all your branches other than your U.S. branch.
+If you are a participating FFI or other financial institution filing this form on behalf of a branch other than your U.S. branch, you cannot use the EIN of the U.S. branch to file this form and you must get a separate EIN to file this form on behalf of all your branches other than your U.S. branch.

-If you do not have an EIN, you can apply for one online at www.irs.gov.
-Click on "Apply for an EIN Online."
+If you do not have an EIN, you can apply for one online at IRS.gov/EIN.
 You can apply for an EIN by telephone at 800-829-4933.
-You also can file Form SS-4, Application for Employer Identification Number, by fax or mail.
+You can also file Form SS-4, Application for Employer Identification Number, by fax or mail.
 File amended Forms 1042-S when you receive your EIN.